 People living with an intellectual disability may experience challenges with communication and some daily living activities.
-The Montrose team is here to help you navigate these, so that you can get on with living the life you choose.
+The Northcott team is here to help you navigate these, so that you can get on with living the life you choose.
 With the right supports, we believe you can live a great life!
 We have a range of supports for people at each stage of life and 90 years of experience in Queensland!

 Intellectual disability is associated with: